Successful roommate relationships can be a challenge – and they can result in lifelong friendships. Follow these guidelines to live in harmony:

 - Do you study with background noise or silence?

 - How loud do you like to listen to your music?

 - Do you go to bed early or late?
 What time?
 Do you wake easily?
 Do you like to sleep in on the weekends?

 - How often do you have guests?
 Will they stay overnight?
 What if your roommate wants to host an overnight guest?

 - Talk about privacy, and boundaries around personal property.

-Compromising is essential whenever two people live together.
-Each of you has your individuality and preference, so you must learn to meet in the middle in order to create a comfortable living situation.
-Inevitably you will need to come to a compromise about certain issues such as chores that will get done around the room, when the lights go out at night, or how loud you are able to listen to your music.
+Compromising is essential.
+Each of you has your individuality and preference, so you must learn to meet in the middle to create a comfortable living situation.
 Compromise is about coming to agreement about issues in a way you both can live comfortably with.
 Each person must give and take a little to get to a common place.
+Inevitably, you will need to compromise about chores that will get done around the room, when the lights go out at night, and how loud you listen to your music.

 Remember, none of us is perfect, and most problems do have solutions.
 If it gets too difficult or you need help finding a workable compromise, your RA and RD are there to help you learn how to communicate effectively, help you find compromise and negotiate difficult topics.